 If you've been told you have PCOS, you may feel frustrated or sad.
 You may also feel relieved that at last there is a reason and treatment for the problems you have been having, especially if you have had a hard time keeping a normal weight, or you have excess body hair, acne, or irregular periods.
 Having a diagnosis without an easy cure can be difficult.
 However, it's important for girls with PCOS to know they are not alone.
 Finding a health care provider who knows a lot about PCOS and is someone you feel comfortable talking to is very important.
 Keeping a positive attitude and working on a healthy lifestyle even when results seem to take a long time is very important, too!
 Many girls with PCOS tell us that talking with a counselor about their concerns can be very helpful.
 Other girls recommend online chats.
 The Center for Young Women's Health offers a monthly chat for girls and young women with PCOS.
-To learn more about it, visit our chat page.

 What else do I need to know?

 It's important to follow-up regularly with your health care provider and make sure you take all the medications prescribed to regulate your periods and lessen your chance of getting diabetes or other health problems.
 Because you have a slightly higher chance of developing diabetes, your health care provider may suggest that you have your blood sugar tested once a year, or have a glucose challenge test every few years.
 Quitting smoking (or never starting) will also improve your overall health.
 Because you have a higher chance of developing diabetes, your health care provider may suggest having a:

 - A1C test (a test that tells how high your blood sugar has been the past 2-3 months) once a year